code-423n4/2021-09-sushitrident-2/README.md

 This repo will be made public before the start of the contest.
 (C4 delete this line when made public)

 ## Contest scope
 This contest is focused on Concentrated Liquidity Pool of Trident.
-The snapshot for this contest is [this commit](https://github.com/sushiswap/trident/tree/c405f3402a1ed336244053f8186742d2da5975e9).
+The snapshot for this contest scope is [this commit](https://github.com/sushiswap/trident/tree/c405f3402a1ed336244053f8186742d2da5975e9/contracts/pool/concentrated).

 The contracts in scope can be found in the https://github.com/sushiswap/trident/tree/concentrated/contracts/pool/concentrated and https://github.com/sushiswap/trident/tree/concentrated/contracts/libraries/concentratedPool folders.
 Total lines of code are approximately 2k.